-Each store alone and each group of stores cannot be deemed to be a debundled component of a large project activity because the project boundaries of each component project activity, i.e., the physical boundary of each store, is not within 1 km one another at the closest point (see physical location of each store in item A.4.1.2).
-The same is valid for all stores included the other 7 CBD CDM project activities developed concomitantly.
+The group of stores in the present project activity cannot be deemed to be a debundled component of a large project activity because the boundaries of each component of the present project activity, i.e., the physical boundary of each store (see physical location of each store in item A.4.1.2), is not within 1 km of the project boundary of any store included the other 7 CBD CDM project activities developed concomitantly.
 If there are stores whose boundaries are closer than 1 km at the closest point, they will be considered as one project activity.

-Therefore, each component small-scale project activity is not a debundled component of a larger project activity.
+Therefore, the present small-scale project activity is not a debundled component of a larger project activity.